How AI Can Help Companies Avoid Bias in Hiring

 The challenge for companies buying or developing such software is that AI is still an evolving technology that can introduce the types of biases it was meant to avoid: The same AI-enabled software that companies use to find diverse candidates can also discriminate, and replacing human hiring biases with an AI hiring bias is not an option.

-How to Avoid Bias in Hiring with AI
+How to Avoid Bias in Hiring With AI

 According to the HBS study, 88% of employers say that qualified candidates are rejected because they don’t match the exact criteria established by the job description.